Looking for the ultimate guide to climbing Mount Elbrus? Look no further!

 Boris reluctantly agreed, a little part of me was hoping he’d knock out a nonchalant; “If he dies – he dies,” Ivan Drago style, but I was left disappointed.

-Out of the group of eleven, only Johnny and myself were up for summiting by foot.
+Out of the group of eleven, only Johnny and I were up for summiting by foot.
 So that meant a disbanded group and a need for a second guide at the eleventh hour.
 Step forward, Victor!
 He looked like he was born for the mountains.
-Wiry, Irish gypsy build, rugged stubble and he even had a mountain axe tattooed on his forearm… now that’s the man I want to guide me while climbing Mount Elbrus!
+Wiry build, rugged stubble and he even had a mountain axe tattooed on his forearm… now that’s the man I want to guide me while climbing Mount Elbrus!

-We left at midnight the next day, crampons on, fuelled by a vegan chilli ready meal that we learned to associate with pain – and a starry-eyed dream of conquering Elbrus.
+We left at midnight the next day, crampons on, fuelled by a veggie chilli ready meal that we learned to associate with pain – and a starry-eyed dream of conquering Elbrus.

 After a week of lung-busting attempts to stay at the front, the sustainability of that sadistic mindset, sandwiched with my illness, started to show cracks.
 Johnny and Victor were mostly a couple of hundred metres ahead of me, but I was not going to fail any of them and I just focused on one step at a time and breathing as efficiently as I possibly could.

-They stopped a few times for me, then we would walk together for a few hours, until I would drop back a bit but continue on – all good though and the energy of old-school British/Irish self-depreciative humour and dark Russian banter made such sh*t conditions bearable.
+They stopped a few times for me, and then we would walk together for a few hours until I would drop back a bit but continue on – all good though and the energy of old-school British/Irish self-depreciative humour and dark Russian banter made such sh*t conditions bearable.

 On a more positive note, I had very successful laser eye surgery a month before and this made things SO much easier.
 I can’t imagine the added stress of dealing with glasses/contact lenses in those harsh and unsanitary surroundings.
 Also, most of Elbrus is gorgeous and very easy on the eye, so that was a bonus!